varsha2316/First_project_travel/README.md

 ## FEATURES ##
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.
 ### Existing Features###
-1.Application for website login.
+* Application for website login.
-2.Navigation to home page.
+* Navigation to home page.
-3.Navigation to attraction page.
+* Navigation to attraction page.
-4.Navigation to Restaurant page.
+* Navigation to Restaurant page.
-5.Navigation to Contact page.
+* Navigation to Contact page.
-6.Redirection link to restaurant webpages.
+* Redirection link to restaurant webpages.
-7.Direction Map.
+* Direction Map.
-8.Provided Contact Us form.
+* Provided Contact Us form.
-9.Slide show of tourist attractions and brief description about destination.
+* Slide show of tourist attractions and brief description about destination.
-10.Provide Login form.
+* Provide Login form.

 ### Features Left to Implement ###
-1.Options to provide customer reviews about destinations.
+* Options to provide customer reviews about destinations.
-2.New webpage for Accomodation/Hotels information
+* New webpage for Accomodation/Hotels information
-    a.Application form for Accomodation preferences.
+    2a.Application form for Accomodation preferences.
-    b.Option to provide hotel review
+    2a.Option to provide hotel review
-3.New webpage for various travel modes and options including car rental details and public bus timings.
+* New webpage for various travel modes and options including car rental details and public bus timings.

  ## Technologies Used ##
  * **HTML** is used for the creation of webpage.